Lidwien Verdegaal

 Validation of the Equivital belt and Jonah temperature pill project, E.J.M.M.
 Verdegaal, industrial funding (BMedical Pty Ltd), valued $11000.

-Since 2012, Lidwien has a colossal commitment and support to establish the equine hospital over the years and the new equine courses (DVM).
-Her part-time PhD was all done while being a clinical academic which included teaching final-year rotation students in the equine hospital and lecturing in several DVM courses.
-The 2nd year-long Equine Clinical Practice (ECP) DVM course, is coordinated by Lidwien.
+Since 2012, Lidwien had a colossal commitment to establishing the equine medicine part of all new DVM courses especially Equine Clinical Practice (DVM2).
+Lidwien also supported the establishment of the equine hospital over the years, Her part-time PhD was all done while being a clinical academic which included teaching final-year rotation students in the equine hospital and lecturing in several DVM courses.
+The 2nd year-long Equine Clinical Practice (ECP) DVM2 course, is coordinated by Lidwien.
 This ECP course recently received a comment from the staff-student liaison committee: ‘ECP students greatly appreciated and enjoyed the course’.

 • Position: Senior Lecturer Equine Medicine